-This baby led weaning recipe is so easy and you only need two ingredients!
+This banana pancakes for babies recipe is so easy and you only need two ingredients!
 It couldn’t be simpler!

-And that’s it!
-Your batter is ready.
-Heat some coconut or olive oil in a frying pan and added a tablespoon of mixture for each pancake you want to make.
-(You can also use butter, margerine or other oil)
+Heat some coconut or olive oil in a frying pan and added a tablespoon of the batter for each pancake you want to make.
+I usually get six banana pancakes from the batter.

-I let the pancakes fry for around two minutes before flipping.
+Step 4: Let the banana pancakes fry for around two minutes before flipping.
 You can see when they’re ready to be flipped because they start browning at the edges.

 Related Post: The Ultimate List of Baby Led Weaning Breakfast Ideas

-I then served them on a plate ready for Dex once they were cool enough.
-These fab Munchkin White Hot plates tell me when the food it too hot.
+Step 5: Leave them to cool completely before serving to your baby.
+These fab Munchkin White Hot plates tell you when the food is too hot.

 Related Post: Banana and Peanut Butter Baby Led Weaning Cookies

-Let me know if you try it with your baby and how you get on!
-I think banana pancakes are the perfect first food when you’re starting out with baby led weaning.
+Let me know if you try it with your baby and how you get on with these banana pancakes for babies!
+I think banana pancakes are the perfect first food when you’re starting out with baby led weaning!